1980-1997 Ford F-250+

 Generally, gear ratios that are lower (numerically higher) than 4:10 are too low for the Cummins engine.
 This is detrimental if you don’t have an overdrive transmission.
 Your top speed and fuel consumption will be less than ideal.

-Wiring instructions for 12 or 24 valve engines are sent out with your parts for the specific year of your truck.
-If you would rather have us do the wiring for you we do offer you modification services for your original Ford engine wire harness.
+If you would like to have us do the wiring for you, we do offer you modification services for your original Ford engine wire harness.

 Check out our Cummins Engine Information article for lots of good information on the Cummins engines as they pertain to conversions!